 DraftKings Sportsbook is the only licensed online sportsbook active in New Hampshire at this time.
 Lottery provider Intralot also has a contract in place, but it has yet to offer a sports betting product.

 Any resident or visitor to the state who is 18 years or older can wager on sports.

 Not on a New Hampshire betting site.
 Sports betting remains an intrastate proposition across the country.
 The Division of Sports Wagering is certain to require all operators to verify customer locations at all times.
 If you are in another state where sports betting is legal, you can bet on licensed sports betting sites within that state.

-Every major sport should be available for wagering in New Hampshire.
-Even some more esoteric selections, like cricket and rugby union, should be open for betting.
+Every major sport is available for wagering in New Hampshire.
+Even some more esoteric selections, like cricket and rugby union, are open for betting.

 New Hampshire law prohibits wagering on college sports inside the state and college teams from New Hampshire.
 The primary targets of these restrictions are Dartmouth College, the University of New Hampshire and any collegiate tournaments located inside the state lines.